 However, change isn’t always for the better, and not everything new is good.
 We need reasons and evidence to support our claims, and simply stating the current year is neither.

 “Silence does not always mark wisdom.” ―

 The argument from silence is a fallacy that occurs when someone draws a conclusion or inference based on the silence of the opponent.
 It treats the absence of evidence as evidence itself.

 If someone is silent and isn’t saying anything, you can’t infer too much from it except that they’re silent.
 It doesn’t mean that they agree or disagree, know or don’t know, are guilty or not guilty.

 “Those who know do not speak.
 Those who speak do not know.” ― Lao Tzu, Tao Te Ching

-Sorry Lao Tzu but you’re wrong.
+Lao Tzu is wrong.
 Whether someone is silent or talking, quiet or loud, has no bearing whatsoever on whether they know something or not.

 This concludes part two of a four part series on bad arguments to avoid.